j0er9/org.j0er9.homey.stromgedacht/README.md

 ## API Information

 This app uses the Stromgedacht API (api.stromgedacht.de) to fetch grid status information.
-The API provides data for regions within Germany.
+The API provides data primarily for Baden-Württemberg and selected regions in Germany.

+**Note:** The Stromgedacht API and all associated content are provided by TransnetBW GmbH and partners.
+This Homey app only consumes the publicly available API.

 ## Requirements

 - Homey Pro
-- Valid German postal code
+- Valid German postal code (primarily Baden-Württemberg)
 - Internet connection

 ## Support